OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 - You can sprint using the shift key, and also press R to use your powerup.
 - There are aliens to avoid and touching lava or falling into craters makes you lose health.

 iii.
+What to observe in various parts of the game:

+iv.
 Known problem areas/bugs
 - Clipping: If you try reasonably hard, then the player can clip through objects when running.
 It should not however be a major detriment to the overall gameplay.
 - There is sometimes a delay in the lose screen when falling into the lava at the volcano obstacle.

-iv.
+v.
 Second Scene: StartMenu
 - The start_scene presents the player the start menu that includes starting the game, instructions on how to play the game, quitting the game, and the credits.

-v.
+vi.
 Manifest of which files authored by each teammate Detail who on the team did what:
 Indulekha Ghandikota
 - Added movement to the player including: walking forward and to the side (with animation), jumping (including a grounded check), and being able to slide on ice.